Navigating The Cycle Of Grief

 Denial

 Denial involves a lack of acceptance of the situation.
-As a defense mechanism and part of the grieving process, denial can be seen as an attempt to protect oneself from experiencing the depth of emotions associated with the loss of a loved one.
+As a defense mechanism and part of the grieving process, denial can be seen as an attempt to defend oneself from experiencing the depth of emotions associated with the loss of a loved one.
 An example of denial would be changing the subject whenever someone mentions the loss.

 Anger